APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

   <h2>Key Objectives</h2>
   <ul>
-    <li>uild a useful website that enables users to explore items and place orders using a user-friendly interface.</li>
+    <li>Build a useful website that enables users to explore items and place orders using a user-friendly interface.</li>
     <li>Simplify order management procedures to increase productivity and cut down on handling time.</li>
     <li>Improve team member collaboration and communication to promote efficient operations. </li>
     <li>Install reliable reporting tools to facilitate decision-making and produce company insights.</li>